diyjac/MLND-Capstone-Project/README.md

 1. Evaluate the current Udacity Self-Driving Car Simulator for the task
 2. Design and create the automated training system and its training method
-3. Select a trained DNN model as the initial generation (g=0)
+3. Select a trained CNN model as the initial generation (g=0)
-4. Select target DNN models for training as the next generation (g+1)
+4. Select target CNN models for training as the next generation (g+1)
 5. Train using the automated training system
-6. Test the target DNN model effectiveness
+6. Test the target CNN model effectiveness
-7. Discard target DNN model and repeat 4-6 if it does not meet metrics criteria
+7. Discard target CNN model and repeat 4-6 if it does not meet metrics criteria
-8. Repeat 4-7 successively using DNN model generation g to create generation g+1
+8. Repeat 4-7 successively using CNN model generation g to create generation g+1

 ## CNN Models